tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 | 3-253 | Unassigned     |           |             |            |         |
 | 254-255 | Reserved for Private Use | Y | | {{&SELF}} | |
 {: #tbl-rrc-mt align="left"
-   title="Initial Entries in TLS RRC Message Type registry" }
+   title="Initial Entries in TLS RRC Message Types registry" }

 IANA is requested to add the following note for additional information regarding the use of RRC message codepoints in experiments: